rib/rig/README.md

 Running
 ==

-Rig can be run in two modes:
+Building rig will result in three binaries, rig, rig-device and rig-slave:

 1. **Editor Mode**

     This mode is for interactively designing a new user interface.
-    This mode is used by default if the only argument you give to Rig is a path to a UI.rig file like:
+    The editor is use by running the 'rig' binary giving it a path to a UI.rig file like:

         rig /path/to/my/ui.rig